aws-samples/aws-cdk-examples/csharp/apigateway-cognito-lambda-dynamodb/README.md

 <!--END STABILITY BANNER-->

-This C# CDK pattern creates Amazon Cognito user pool, Amazon API Gateway, AWS Lambda auth function, Amazon DynamoDB table, and AWS Lambda backend function.
-Auth Lambda function verify JWT token received in request header returns access policy associated with token user group.
-Based on access policy, API GW decides to forward the request to backend Lambda function or return 401/403 http status.
+This C# CDK example creates an Amazon Cognito user pool, Amazon API Gateway API, AWS Lambda function for authentication, Amazon DynamoDB table, and AWS Lambda function to act as a backend.
+The authentication function verifies a JWT token received in the request headers, then (if the token is valid) returns the access policy associated with the token's user group.
+Based on this access policy, API Gateway will to forward the request to the backend Lambda function or return a 401/403 http status.

 ![Architecture](ArchitectureDiagram.png)